 You can sign up for Amazon FBA once you have made your seller account.

-When you open an Amazon seller account, it is important that you read through their terms and conditions.
+Read through its terms and conditions when you open a seller profile.
 Yes.
-It is going to be boring, but you need to know what is expected of you when you use Amazon to register as a seller.
-In this section, we are going to look at some of the most important terms and conditions that can have a major impact on your Amazon business...just in case you forget to read those terms and conditions.
+It will be boring, but you need to know what is expected of you when you use the platform to register as a seller.
+In this section, we will look at some of the most important terms and conditions that can have a major impact on your Amazon business…just in case you forget to read those terms and conditions.

-You should also not have ANY links to your own personal website when listing products.
+You should also not have ANY links to your website when listing products.
 If you do, then you will be suspended.

 Tempted to give somebody an incentive to leave a positive review?
-Don't do it.
-We know that there are some companies that do this, but they will get banned eventually.
-Any form of review manipulation is a severe breach of the terms and conditions on Amazon.
+Don’t do it.
+We know that some companies do this, but they will get banned eventually.
+Any form of review manipulation is a severe breach of the terms and conditions of AMZ.

-It should probably go without saying that this term doesn't just apply to your own products.
-You can also not manipulate reviews of your competitors i.e. no review bombing.
+It should probably go without saying that this term doesn’t just apply to your products.
+You can also not manipulate reviews of your competitors, i.e., no review bombing.

 Your account health is vital for being successful on Amazon.
-You can check your account health at all times at seller central.
-If it falls too far, then the terms and conditions of Amazon will prevent you from having an account.
-This means that you need to pay attention to product shipping, return rate, cancellation rate, reviews, etc. In addition, you should track your account health round-the-clock to keep the business running smoothly.
+You can check your profile health at all times at seller central.
+However, if it falls too far, then the terms and conditions of AMZ will prevent you from having a profile.
+It means that you need to pay attention to product shipping, return rate, cancellation rate, reviews, etc. In addition, you should track your account health round-the-clock to keep the business running smoothly.
 However, what about when you go for a rest?
 Learn more about seller vacation mode and how to make your profile operate automatically.

 Product ranking manipulation

 Improving the SEO of your Amazon inventory is fine.
-However, if you are a seller that is trying to boost your ranking through fake orders and the like, then you will get banned from Amazon.
+However, if you are a seller trying to boost your ranking through fake orders and the like, you will get banned from the marketplace.

-As you can see; creating an Amazon seller account is easy.
-The hard part is making sure that you get your Amazon products listed properly.
+As you can see, creating a seller profile is easy.
+The hard part is ensuring that you get your products appropriately listed.
 So, once you have registered for an account, have a play about with the settings and read some quality guides to ensure you can maximize your sales.